developerasun/myCodeBox-blockchain/framework/openZeppelin/readme.md

 #### No selfdestruct and delegatecall

 > As such, it is not allowed to use either selfdestruct or delegatecall in your upgradable contracts.

-> When working with upgradeable smart contracts, you will always interact with the contract instance, and never with the underlying logic contract.
-However, nothing prevents a malicious actor from sending transactions to the logic contract directly.
-This does not pose a threat, since any changes to the state of the logic contracts do not affect your contract instances, as the storage of the logic contracts is never used in your project.
+When working with upgradeable smart contracts, you will always interact with the contract instance, and never with the underlying logic contract.
+However, **nothing prevents a malicious actor from sending transactions to the logic contract directly**.
+This does not pose a threat, since any changes to the state of the logic contracts do not affect your contract instances, as **the storage of the logic contracts is never used in your project**.

-> There is, however, an exception.
-If the direct call to the logic contract triggers a selfdestruct operation, then the logic contract will be destroyed, and all your contract instances will end up delegating all calls to an address without any code.
-This would effectively break all contract instances in your project.
+> There is, however, an exception. **If the direct call to the logic contract triggers a selfdestruct** operation, then the logic contract will be destroyed, and all your contract instances will end up delegating all calls to an address without any code. **This would effectively break all contract instances in your project**.

-> A similar effect can be achieved if the logic contract contains a delegatecall operation.
-If the contract can be made to delegatecall into a malicious contract that contains a selfdestruct, then the calling contract will be destroyed.
+> A similar effect can be achieved if the logic contract **contains a delegatecall operation**.
+If the contract can be made to delegatecall into a malicious contract that contains a selfdestruct, then the **calling contract will be destroyed**.

 #### Modifying contract, keeping storage layout

-> When writing new versions of your contracts, either due to new features or bug fixing, there is an additional restriction to observe: you cannot change the order in which the contract state variables are declared, nor their type.

-> Violating any of these storage layout restrictions will cause the upgraded version of the contract to have its storage values mixed up, and can lead to critical errors in your application.
+> When writing new versions of your contracts, either due to new features or bug fixing, there is an additional restriction to observe: you **cannot change the order** in which the contract state variables are declared, **nor their type**.
+Violating any of these storage layout restrictions will cause the upgraded version of the contract to have its storage values mixed up, and can lead to critical errors in your application.

 For example,